-Our manufacturing experience has been limited to manufacturing CAP-1002 for the ALLSTAR, DYNAMIC and HOPE-Duchenne clinical trials, the ongoing CSMC trials and our upcoming HOPE-2 and HOPE-OLE clinical trials.
-Our experience in the manufacturing of exosomes is even more limited.
+Our manufacturing experience has been limited to manufacturing CAP-1002 for the ALLSTAR, DYNAMIC and HOPE-Duchenne clinical trials, the ongoing CSMC trials and our current HOPE-2 clinical trial.
+Our experience in the manufacturing of exosomes is limited to producing product for pre-clinical use.
 We have no prior history or experience in manufacturing our allogeneic product or any other product for any other clinical use and no experience manufacturing any product for large clinical trials or commercial use.
 Our product candidates have not previously been tested in any large trials to show safety or efficacy, nor are they available for commercial use.
 We face risks of manufacturing failures and risks of making products that are not proven to be safe or effective.